How to use a chocolate mold

 How to use candy molds with different colors

-If you want to paint different colors in your chocolate mold, you’ll need plastic bristle paint brushes.
+If you want to paint different colors in your chocolate mold, you’ll need plastic bristle paintbrushes.
 Regular soft paint brushes leave behind fine hairs and will get ruined if the chocolate hardens.
 Our candy paint brushes are perfect for this!

 It's important to make sure the painted areas have a thick coating of chocolate.
 Check the thickness by hold the mold up to the light, if you can see through the chocolate, add another coat.